 Coronavirus Supplement

-From 27 April 2020, eligible income support recipients of these payments – including the JobSeeker Payment, Parenting Payment, Partner Allowance, Widow Allowance and Special Benefit – received the supplement of $550 per fortnight.
-This rate was valid until 24 September 2020.
+From 27 April 2020, eligible income support recipients of the JobSeeker Payment, Parenting Payment, Partner Allowance, Widow Allowance, Youth Allowance (Other) and Special Benefit received the supplement of $550 per fortnight, valid to 24 September 2020.
+From 25 September 2020, the supplement was reduced to $250 per fortnight, then was $150 per fortnight from 1 January 2021 to 31 March 2021.

 The Government made several temporary changes to the JobSeeker Payment which increased the number of recipients.
 These changes included: